ABBEY ROAD REVISITED

 A copy of this record was pressed by Wizardo Rekords on matrix WRMB 353-A / WRMB 353-B, titled ABBEY ROAD REVISITED.
 We saw the following issues:

-Company: Wizardo Records
+Company: Melvin Records MM-02

-Release Date: June 1975
+Relesae Date: late 1975

 Country: USA